 In Custer County, you can access Crestone Peak and Crestone Needle from the South Colony Lakes Trailhead northeast of the peaks.
 The route to both summits, via South Colony Lakes typically involves nearly 6,000 feet of elevation gain from the valley floor and ascends over Broken Hand Pass and into Saguache county to access the south faces of each peak.

-If you choose to climb Crestone Peak or Crestone Needle, you should be a very experienced climber with proper equipment and be sure to follow designated climbing routes.
+If you choose to climb Crestone Peak or Crestone Needle, you should be a very-experienced climber with proper equipment, and be sure to follow designated climbing routes.
 Visit 14ers.com for more information.

 South Colony Lakes Trailhead